peacepostman/wavify/readme.md

 **reboot**

 Will reboot animation.
 New parameters can be provided.
 Please avoid changing selector, there is no logic reason to do that :D

+Refer to configuration options to see available parameters

 ```
 myWave.reboot();